Common Questions About the Secondary School Program

 Is financial aid available?

 Yes.
 Scholarship amounts depend on variables such as family finances, availability of funds, and whether a student lives on campus, commutes, or attends online.
 Harvard Summer School staff cannot predict how much aid a student may be offered.
 Students are strongly encouraged to apply for admission to the Secondary School Program and complete the financial aid application by the February 1 deadline.
 All submitted material will be reviewed.
 See Program Cost for more information.

 May homeschooled students apply?

 Yes, we welcome applications from students who are being schooled at home.
-Adults in the student’s life, other than family, may be asked to submit a letter of recommendation.
+Adults in the student’s life, other than family, may submit a letter of recommendation.
 One or two letters are sufficient.

-Can I gain access to my student’s application, records, and information?
+Can my family or guardians gain access to my application, records, and information?

 In accordance with our policy and the Family Educational Rights and Privacy Act of 1974 (FERPA), we cannot release information such as a student’s grades or class schedule to family members or guardians.
 Except for information defined as “directory information,” no other information about Secondary School Program students is released outside the University—including to parents, guardians, or family members—without the student’s prior written consent, unless otherwise authorized or required by law.

-We communicate by e-mail directly with prospective and current students—not with parents or other third parties.
-Please be sure your child checks e-mail daily to ensure he or she receives important communications from the Secondary School Program.
+We communicate by email directly with prospective and current students—not with parents or other third parties.
+Please be sure you check email daily to ensure you receive important communications from the Secondary School Program.

 What policies related to conduct should I be aware of?